nsbgn/handalf/README.md

 -   **Each finger travels one key at most.** Your thumbs pick up the slack.
--   **Graceful degradation.** You can keep a somewhat consistent layout even when you're stuck on a laptop keyboard.
-Only the backslash key
+-   **Graceful degradation.** You can keep a consistent layout, even when you're stuck on a laptop keyboard.
-    <kbd>\\</kbd> is used slightly differently.
 -   **Easy to learn & remember.** The alpha keys won't change from whatever layout you already use, and all other symbols are accessible with *only* the <kbd>AltGr</kbd> modifier.
 There is a